Sewage Woes, Sewage Solutions

 Composting toilets are rooted in the history of cultures around the world.
 Traditional Yemeni apartment buildings collect feces, which are dried and burned as fuel.
 In nineteenth century London "earthen closets" safely processed feces to remove pathogens and create fertilizer.
 "Night soil" was collected from cities and towns in many Asian countries to be used as fertilizer on fields.

-Collecting urine, that magical yellow liquid we excrete from our bodies several times a day, is a key step in recycling human nutrients.
+Collecting urine, that magical yellow liquid we excrete from our bodies several times a day, is an easy way to recycle human nutrients.
 Urine contains most of the nitrogen, phosphorus and potassium we release.
 These nutrients are the major components of chemical fertilizers, and urine is an amazing plant fertilizer!
 It is typically sterile, and, if separated from feces, can be easily and safely reused.
 Urine collection can be as simple as peeing in a jar or installing a urinal or urine-diverting dry or composting toilet.The urine your own household produces is safe to use without treatment.
 To collect urine in your house all you need is a two-to-five gallon jug or bucket.
 It must be fitted with a tight cover to prevent oxygen from turning the urine's nitrogen into ammonia, which smells bad and causes some nitrogen loss.

 Though urine is usually sterile, it can become contaminated if it comes into contact with feces.
 There are also a few diseases that can be transmitted through urine: leptospirosis and schistosomiasis (bilharzia), which are found almost exclusively in tropical aquatic environments; and typhoid, which is inactivated shortly after excretion.
 If urine has been contaminated with feces, or if it came from strangers who may carry these diseases, urine should be purified before it is used.